-4.2.5.
+4.2.6.
 Additional Documents and Information

 Budget and Justification: Provide a brief outline and justification of the budget for the entire proposed period of support, including salaries and benefits, supplies, equipment, and other expenses.
-CPRIT funds will be distributed on a reimbursement basis (see the Instructions for Applicants document for budget guidance).
-Applications requesting more than the maximum allowed cost (total costs) will be administratively withdrawn from consideration.
+CPRIT funds will be distributed on a reimbursement basis (see the Policies and Instructions for Applicants document for budget guidance).
+The number of people served and the cost per person served are crucial elements of the budget.